-- o interfere with the learning of others.

-- o interfere with an orderly environment.

-- o discriminate against others on the basis of the Indigenous identity, race, colour, ancestry, place of origin, marital status, family status, age, religion, sex or sexual orientation, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia (Section 7 and 8), nor shall a community member publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds;
+- o interfere with the learning of others. - o interfere with an orderly environment. - o discriminate against others on the basis of the Indigenous identity, race, colour, ancestry, place of origin, marital status, family status, age, religion, sex or sexual orientation, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia (Section 7 and 8), nor shall a community member publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds; - o use or name a physical illness, disability, or condition to threaten, harass or intimidate others in the community.

-- use or name a physical illness, disability, or condition to threaten, harass or intimidate others in the community. - Bully, harass, intimidate or exclude any other member of the school community in person, indirectly or through social media or other technologies - Engage in physical or emotional violence. - Engage in retribution against a person who has reported an incident. - Use or possess weapons (including replica weapons). - Use or possess restricted items such as vapes and other E-Cigarette and tobacco products.
-(SD 43 is a smoke-free environment) - o Use or possess illegal or restricted chemicals, drugs and alcohol, including cannabis. - o create unsafe conditions at school.
+- Bully, harass, intimidate or exclude any other member of the school community in person, indirectly or through social media or other technologies - Engage in physical or emotional violence. - Engage in retribution against a person who has reported an incident. - o Use or possess weapons (including replica weapons). - Use or possess restricted items such as vapes and other E-Cigarette and tobacco products.
+(SD 43 is a smoke-free environment) - Use or possess illegal or restricted chemicals, drugs and alcohol, including cannabis. - o create unsafe conditions at school.

-Personal Digital Devices ins Schools
+Personal Digital Devices in Schools

 All cellular phones or similar personal communication devices are to be appropriately stored during the school day.
 Digital devices of any kind are only to be used at the discretion of the teacher when identified as appropriate for the learning environment or because of unique circumstances.
+While on school grounds before or after school cell phones may only be used to keep in contact with family.